tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 | **positive** | top | positive | top      | bottom |
 | **negative** | top | top      | negative | bottom |
 | **bottom**   | bottom | bottom | bottom   | bottom |

+As an example, let's try to add two numbers `a` and `b`, where `a` is positive and `b` is negative.
+We don't know anything about their values other than their signs.
+They could be `5` and `-3`, where the result is `2`, or they could be `1` and `-100`, where the result is `-99`.
+This is why we can't say anything about the result of this operation and have to return *top*.

 The short of this table is that we only really know the result of an addition if both operands are positive or both operands are negative.
 Thankfully, in